akraino-edge-stack/kni-installer/README.md

 ## How to build

-First the `kni-edge-installer` binary needs to be produced.
+First the `knictl` binary needs to be produced.
 For that you just execute make with the following syntax:

     make build

-This will produce the `kni-edge-installer` binary that can be used to deploy a site.
+This will produce the `knictl` binary that can be used to deploy a site.

 ## How to deploy